google/oss-fuzz/projects/skia/README.md

-When bench testing image_filter_deserialize, it may be useful to have malloc_limit_mb = 500 and timeout = 10 to find OOM potentials sooner.
+When bench testing image_filter_deserialize, it may be useful to have malloc_limit_mb = 500, rss_limit_mb = 0, and timeout = 10 to find actionalbe OOM culprits sooner.